Ann Coulter’s attack on John Fetterman backfires in the stupidest way imaginable

 — Pesky Blue Thorn in Red State Side 🇫🇷🇨🇦 (@IcecoldSal) October 27, 2022

-While you’re here, check out the trailer for Wednesday Addams, Tim Burton’s new Netflix serie starring Jenna Ortega, Catherine Zeta-Jones, Luis Guzman, Gwendoline Christie, and, of course, Christina Ricci.
+While you’re here, check out the trailer for Wednesday Addams, Tim Burton’s new Netflix series starring Jenna Ortega, Catherine Zeta-Jones, Luis Guzman, Gwendoline Christie, and, of course, Christina Ricci.
 The series premieres November 23 (which is, naturally, a Wednesday!).

 Related: Ann Coulter is losing it on Twitter right now over a bunch of gay guys singing